githubtraining/training-manual/docs/06_working_locally.md

 git branch -a
 ```

-If you want to see all of the branches, including the read-only copies of your remote branches, you can add the `--all` option or just `-a`.
+If you want to see all the branches, including the read-only copies of your remote branches, you can add the `--all` option or just `-a`.

 > The `--all` and `-a` are actually synonyms for the branch command.
 Git often provides a verbose and a short option.